 The annual performance and merit review of a regional campus probationary tenure-track or tenured faculty member is first conducted on the regional campus, with a focus on teaching and service.
-The review then moves to the Columbus department and proceeds as described above for probationary tenure-track and tenured faculty, respectively, on the Columbus campus.
-The initiative for recommendations about annual reviews and both tenure and promotion rests with the regional campus that is involved in each case.
-A copy of the written review of a regional campus faculty member from the chair of The Department of Art will be provided to the dean/director of the regional campus.
+The regional campus dean meets with the department chair who shares the Columbus campus evaluation of the facuty member's research and/or creative activity during the review period.
+The regional campus dean provides an annual performance and merit review letter, including an assessment of research/creative activity by the Columbus campus chair.
 In the event of divergence in performance assessment between the regional campus and the department, the department chair discusses the matter with the regional campus dean/director in an effort to clarify and reconcile the divergence, so that the faculty member receives consistent assessment and advice.